-Sat: The Eternal Existence
+Sat: Eternal Life.

 Why does this matter?

-Chit: The Light of Consciousness
+Chit: The Spark of Awareness.

 Here’s the beautiful part:

-Ananda: The Bliss of Being
+Ananda: The Joy of Being.

 Why don’t we feel it all the time?